Table of Contents

 10 Course Material

-In other cases, students are advised to make certain that the textbook edition is correct, including checking the International Standard Book Number (ISBN) of the book obtained against the ISBN on the Course Materials List and/or on the Queen’s University website, since a book with a different ISBN will likely not have the same content as the required textbook for the course.
+Students are advised to make certain that the textbook edition is correct, and that the International Standard Book Number (ISBN) matches the one in the Course Materials List and/or on the Queen’s University website.
+A book with a different ISBN may not be identical to the required textbook for the course.

 Q: What does it mean when the Campus Bookstore at Queen's University website mentions that for a given textbook, the quantity available is "0"?

-A: For RMC undergraduate online courses, two to three months before the start of a session DCS requests the Campus Bookstore at Queen's University to "adopt" a specific number of textbooks, meaning that the Bookstore orders a specific number of copies of the textbook from the publisher.
-The number of textbooks adopted is normally based on historical data, i.e., on the number of students that have historically been taking the course.
+A: For RMC undergraduate online courses, two to three months before the start of a session RMC Online staff requests the Campus Bookstore at Queen's University to "adopt" a specific number of textbooks, meaning that the Bookstore orders a specific number of copies of the textbook from the publisher.
+The number of textbooks adopted is normally based on historical data, i.e., on the number of students who have taken the course in the past.
 When a larger number of students register for the course, the Bookstore may be short on books, in which case the availability shows "0".
 However, the student should not assume that the Bookstore is unable to provide the textbook; instead, the student should fill out the order form and send it to the Bookstore.
 The Bookstore will then find a textbook for the student.
 The student will be advised if the Bookstore expects problems in obtaining the textbook.
 Once the Bookstore has a copy of the textbook, it typically takes 2 to 3 business days to send the book to a location in Ontario, and 5 business days for a location outside Ontario.
 For overseas locations, timings vary greatly depending on the country.
-If you have any concerns regarding your order, you can email the Bookstore at Frontdesk@campusbookstore.com to obtain more information.
+If you have any concerns regarding your order, you can email the Bookstore at Frontdesk@campusbookstore.com to obtain more information.;

 10.2 Online Course Material